usnistgov/FederalProfile-8259A/_8259-Catalog/event.md

 - The device can capture required information in audit logs
   - Ability to track users interacting with the device, the time they interacted with the device, the time the user logged out of the device, and to list this information in an audit log
    - Ability to log information pertaining to:
-      - The type of event that occurred,
+      - The type of event that occurred
-      - The time that the event occurred,
+      - The time that the event occurred
-      - Where the event occurred,
+      - Where the event occurred
-      - The source of the event,
+      - The source of the event
-      - The outcome of the event,
+      - The outcome of the event
-      - Identity of users/processes associated with the event.
+      - Identity of users/processes associated with the event
   - Ability to support auditing of configuration actions.
   - Ability to provide information as to why the device captured a particular event or set of events.
   - Ability to capture organization defined information to support examination of security incidents.